dashakya/Construction-and-Infrastructure-Data-Scraping/Readme.md

 ## Prerequisites

-Before running the script, ensure you have Python installed on your system along with the following packages:
+Before running the script, ensure you have Python3.11 installed on your system along with the following packages:

 - `requests`
 - `beautifulsoup4`